mrmartineau/zander.wtf/src/pages/uses.md

 ### Keyboard

 [Keychron Q1 version 2](https://keychron.in/product/keychron-q1-qmk-custom-mechanical-keyboard/) Keyboard.
-I bought the barebones ISO version and some Gateron Oil King switches from [Mech Mods](https://www.mechmods.co.uk/).
+I bought the barebones ISO version and some Gateron Oil King switches and PBTFans Resonance keycaps from [Mech Mods](https://www.mechmods.co.uk/).
 What's not to love.

 ### Mouse